UPalaniappan/UPalaniappan/README.md

 - 👋 Hi, I’m Umamaheswari Palaniappan.
 Welcome to my GitHub page.
-I have an Associate's Degree in Management and Information Systems.
 I have strong experience in data analysis and I am proficient in SQL, Python, Pandas, Excel, and Tableau.
-Take a look at my SQL and Python and Pandas works here!
+Take a look at my SQL, Python, and Pandas codes here!